OogFarma Partners with NecstGen for Cleanroom Rental Collaboration Supporting Patient Safety and Efficiency of Ophthalmic Therapy in the Netherlands.

 What is Cellular Reprogramming?

-Cellular reprogramming is a process by which an adult, specialized somatic cell is transformed into a pluripotent state—an iPSC (induced pluripotent stem cell).
+Cellular reprogramming is a process by which an adult, specialised somatic cell is transformed into a pluripotent state—an iPSC (induced pluripotent stem cell).
 These stem cells can differentiate into any cell in the body.

-As such, cellular reprogramming presents new opportunities in personalized medicine, disease modelling, and tissue regeneration and represents a monumental step towards a future in which we can alter cellular identities to combat diseases and enhance human health.
+As such, cellular reprogramming presents new opportunities in personalised medicine, disease modelling, and tissue regeneration and represents a monumental step towards a future in which we can alter cellular identities to combat diseases and enhance human health.

 What Are Induced Pluripotent Stem Cells (iPSCs)?